jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 ************************************************
 ## MatrixClassOrganized

-We standardize all stages in a given population matrix model to one of three stages (prop, active, dorm) to facilitate analyses.
+We standardise all stages in a given population matrix model to one of three stages (prop, active, dorm) to facilitate analyses.

 * prop - Propagule (seed).
 This applies to every stage defined by the author as seed bank or seed.
 Users are encouraged to carefully examine matrices with these stages and to implement the appropriate calculations to avoid a spurious additional year being added when no seedbank exists in the study species, as explained by Caswell (2001, p.
 60).